 Renneker of Ford agreed.
 “Ten years ago, manual transmissions always beat automatics, primarily because they were more efficient.
 There was less drag loss inside a manual transmission than an automatic.
 What’s happened over the years is that, as we add more speeds to both the manual and automatic, we’re now to a point where usually the automatic gets better fuel economy.”

 But how?
 Renneker explained that, in addition to new technologies that have reduced drag in automatic transmissions, narrowing the efficiency gap with manuals, the increased number of speeds in the manual transmission have made the manual more complicated for a driver to operate a vehicle in the optimal gear.
 If the driver is highly skilled and knows how to pick the right gear with every shift, the manual is fuel efficient; however, as Renneker stated, “We have a broad customer base, and a lot of times the operator won’t pick the right gear.
 The automatic is driven by a computer designed to always pick the most optimal gear at whatever point in the vehicle’s duty cycle.”

 What about automated manual transmissions?

-“With the automated manual, you do have the ability to have a computer-controlled ratio (like fully automatic transmissions), and that’s a good thing,” Renneker said.
+“With the automated manual, you can have a computer-controlled ratio (like fully automatic transmissions), and that’s a good thing,” Renneker said.
 “The downside is that you still need some sort of mechanical device to shift gears.
-If it’s a hydraulic device, that means I have to add a pump to the device, which can cause a little bit of energy loss.
-If it requires an electrical device, then you’ll need a bigger alternator, which will add a little bit of loss.
+If it’s a hydraulic device, I have to add a pump to the device, which can cause a little energy loss.
+If it requires an electrical device, you’ll need a bigger alternator, adding a little bit of loss.
 So, you’re gaining in the area of driver control over gear selection, but you’re losing a little bit in efficiency.
-You would have to do a very careful comparison to know whether you’re better off with the traditional torque converter type automatic or a manual or automated manual.”
+You would have to carefully compare to know whether you’re better off with the traditional torque converter type automatic or a manual or automated manual.”

 What does the future of medium-duty truck transmissions look like?